wowthemesnet/mundana-theme-jekyll/_posts/people/2019-11-05-elif-shafak.md

 image: assets/images/29.jpg
 ---

+## This is journey to find out 'who am I trying to be?'

 For creative-minded people, Istanbul is a treasure.'
 Photo © Chris Boland, licensed under [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/)

 >> it suddenly felt like what I was trying to convey was more complicated and detailed than what the circumstances allowed me to say.